luar123/esphome_zb_sensor/README.md

 * esphome run ZB_sensor

 Notes:
-* there is a bug in esphome 2024.3.0.
+* There is a bug in [ESPHome 2024.3.0](https://esphome.io/changelog/2024.3.0.html).
 Deactivate the logger to make it build.